ntueecamp/22-robot-dog/robot-dog/src/esp32-led-matrix/README.md

-The files in this directory was copied from <https://github.com/nhatuan84/esp32-led-matrix>
+The files in this directory was copied and modified from <https://github.com/nhatuan84/esp32-led-matrix>

 visit IOTSHARING.COM for more